Belarus says it will return 5,000 migrants, wants EU to take 2,000 | Law-Order

 - Country:

-Belarus proposes to return 5,000 migrants to their countries, while the European Union should take in 2,000 migrants on the Belarus-Poland border, the Belarusian president's spokeswoman was quoted as saying by Belta news agency on Thursday.
+Belarus wants the European Union to take in 2,000 migrants and Minsk will send 5,000 others back to their countries to fix the crisis on the Polish border, the president's spokeswoman was quoted as saying by Belta news agency on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)